 Where to Stay near Rock Tub Hot Springs

-You will noticed many campers and RV parked throughout the Long Valley Caldera region where the Mammoth hot springs are located.
+You will notice many campers and RV parked throughout the Long Valley Caldera region where the Mammoth hot springs are located.
 While dispersed camping is popular here, we appreciate that not everyone is traveling by camper and some will simply prefer a solid four walls and proper bed!

 Fortunately, Rock Tub Hot Springs is only 15 minutes drive from the city of Mammoth Lakes where ample accommodation options are available.
 Here you’ll find something to suit all budgets and needs from BnBs to cozy inns, large resorts and everything in between!